 Here are some key points about leukemia.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Although leukemia is among the most common childhood cancers, it most often occurs in older adults.
+- Leukemia is one of the most common childhood cancers, but it most often occurs in older adults.

 - artificial ionizing radiation